syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/cell-customization.md

 ## Render cell on-demand

-This support is used to highlight dates or customize to mention some special date.
+This support is used to highlight or customize dates to mention some special date on demand.
 To customize the dates, use the following code example.

 {% tabs %}